mdabidullah/lumensuite/packages/docs/guide/working-with-block-tree.md

 doc.deleteBlock(modelA);
 ```

-This example creates a subset of the block tree hierarchy defaultly used in `@blocksuite/presets`, illustrated as follows:
+This example creates a subset of the block tree hierarchy defaultly used in `@lumensuite/presets`, illustrated as follows:

 ![block-nesting](../images/block-nesting.png)

-In BlockSuite, you need to initialize a valid document structure before attaching it to editors, which is also why it requires `init()` after `createEmptyDoc()`.
+In LumenSuite, you need to initialize a valid document structure before attaching it to editors, which is also why it requires `init()` after `createEmptyDoc()`.

 ::: info
 The block tree hierarchy is specific to the preset editors.
-At the framework level, `@blocksuite/store` does **NOT** treat the "first-party" `affine:*` blocks with any special way.
+At the framework level, `@lumensuite/store` does **NOT** treat the "first-party" `affine:*` blocks with any special way.
 Feel free to add blocks from different namespaces for the block tree!
 :::

-All block operations on `doc` are automatically recorded and can be reversed using [`doc.undo()`](/api/@blocksuite/store/classes/Doc.html#undo) and [`doc.redo()`](/api/@blocksuite/store/classes/Doc.html#redo).
+All block operations on `doc` are automatically recorded and can be reversed using [`doc.undo()`](/api/@lumensuite/store/classes/Doc.html#undo) and [`doc.redo()`](/api/@lumensuite/store/classes/Doc.html#redo).
 By default, operations within a certain period are automatically merged into a single record.
-However, you can explicitly add a history record during operations by inserting [`doc.captureSync()`](/api/@blocksuite/store/classes/Doc.html#capturesync) between block operations:
+However, you can explicitly add a history record during operations by inserting [`doc.captureSync()`](/api/@lumensuite/store/classes/Doc.html#capturesync) between block operations:

 ```ts
 const rootId = doc.addBlock('affine:page');